Non-resident citizen voting: Singapore

 Singaporean citizens living abroad may vote in presidential and parliamentary elections, with no expiry date.
+Citizens are required to be a resident in Singapore for an aggregate of at least 30 days during the 3-year period before the cut-off date, or be overseas for reasons of employment or education related to the Singapore government, The overseas voting was added to the Elections Act on 15 May 2001, and are required to provide both a registered Local Contact Address (LCA) and an overseas address on the voter's residence registered with the Immigration & Checkpoints Authority (ICA).
+The overseas voting was first used in the 2006 election.

 Prior to 2023, they may only vote in person at one of ten designated overseas polling stations, located in various places such as Australia (Canberra), China (two polling stations: Beijing and Shanghai), Japan (Tokyo), Hong Kong, the United Arab Emirates (Dubai), the United Kingdom (London) and the United States (three polling stations: New York City, San Francisco and Washington, D.C.).
 Each citizen is assigned to an overseas polling station depending on where they live.
 Expatriate citizens are also assigned a polling station in Singapore, where they can vote in person if they happen to be in Singapore on election day.
+Voting is compulsory as with the local electorate, and depending on the country's time zone and Daylight Saving Time, polling station opens at different timings with either the same 12-hour voting window or being extended.

 In 2023, an amendment to the Presidential Elections Act and Parliamentary Elections Act was tabled in Parliament that enables Singaporeans living abroad to vote by post in subsequent elections, giving them an additional option.
+For this method, electors must postmark their downloaded copy of the ballot paper using a provided envelope and send it by before polling day, and must reach Singapore within 10 days after polling day.